-- 1. Staff in normal situations should be communicating with line managers / coordinators using appropriate radio call signs such as "BF Office" or "BF <<Name>>".
-The DM is not bound to respond to these communications. - 2.
-Staff needing assistance or advice beyond line management / coordnators should make their intentions clearly known and use the radio to ask for the "BF Duty Manager, BF Duty Manager, BF Duty Manager".
-In this instance, the Duty Manager needs to respond. - 3.
-If no response is provided then the office, the staff member, any off duty Duty Managers or coordination staff should respond and take efforts to contact the Duty Manager on a mobile. - 4.
+- 9. Staff in normal situations should be communicating with line managers / coordinators using appropriate radio call signs such as "BF Office "or "BF <<NAME>>".
+The DM is not bound to respond to these communications. - 10.
+Staff needing assistance or advice beyond line management / coordinators should make their intentions clearly know and use the radio to ask for the "BF Duty Manager, BF Duty Manager, BF Duty Manager".
+In this instance, the Duty manager needs to respond. - 11.
+If no response is provided then the office, the staff member, any off duty Duty Managers or coordination staff should respond and take efforts to contact the Duty Manager on a mobile. - 12.
 The Duty Manager may choose to deal with tasks in several ways: - a.
-They can choose to delegate to relevant coordinators this may be to benefit the young person, keeping information in as small a circle of people as possible - b.
-They may choose to directly deal with the incident and take on a lead responsibility this may be a large or complex incident and keeping a single point of leadership adds clarity for all - c.
-They may choose to delegate to the CM, the CEO or Trustees if the event is significant and may have complex repercussions then the SMT could be best to respond - d.
-They may choose to postpone the management of an incident this could be because the relevant manager is away and can better deal with the incident when they return - 5.
-The DM may respond to sessional observations and hold staff to account in breaches of NOP, standards of operation and general behaviour in accordance with the BF Adventure staff handbook.
-In all cases, this should be fed back to the line manager and in cases requiring disciplinary action, a member of the SMT should be consulted before any action is taken. - 6.
-Qualifications and experience: - a.
+They can choose to delegate to relevant coordinators- this may be to benefit the young person, keeping information in a small circle of people as possible - b.
+They may choose directly deal the incident and take on lead responsibilitythis maybe be a large or complex incident and keeping a single point of leadership adds clarity for all - c.
+They may choose to delegate to the CM, the CEO or Trustees- if the event significant and have complex repercussions then the SMT could be best to respond - d.
+They may choose to postpone the management of an incident- this could be because the relevant manager is away and can better deal with the incident when they return - 13.
+The DM may respond to sessional observations and hold staff to account in breaches of NOP, standards of operation and general behaviour in accordance with the BF Adventure staff hand book.
+In all cases, this should be fed back to the line manager and in cases requiring disciplinary action a member of the SMT should be consulted before any action is taken. - 14.
+Qualifications and experience - a.
 A Duty Manager should know and understand how BF Adventure operates.
-Usually staff being Duty Manager should have worked at BF Adventure for 1 year at a level 4 or above capacity or have extensive relevant experience that can transfer across.
+Usually staff being Duty Manager should have worked at BF for 1 year at a level 4 or above capacity or have extensive relevant experience that can transfer across - b.

-- b.
 A Duty Manager should be able to support in a wide spectrum of incidents including first aid, safeguarding, de-escalation strategies and RPI. - c.
-A Duty Manager should have a minimum of a very good understanding of activity safety and the workings of the NOP. - d.
-A Duty Manager should be able to respond to a critical incident and manage this until senior support is available.
+A Duty Manager should have at a minimum a very good understanding of activity safety and the workings of the NOP - d.
+A duty Manager should be able to respond to a critical incident and manage this until Senior support is available.